How To Run Without Losing Muscle Mass + 10 Effective Ways To Do So

 Therefore, the energy to run, or the calories that get burned, have to come from somewhere.

 At lower intensities, a higher percentage of these calories come from stored fat.
-As the intensity increases, the substrate ratio shifts, and most of the energy comes from stored glycogen.
+As the intensity increases, the substrate ratio shifts and most of the energy comes from stored glycogen.

 A person with sunglasses running down a road.

 Protein contributes up to about 10% of the energy needed when running at moderate to high intensities.
 The body only stores protein as muscle tissue, which means that to some degree, running does burn muscle.
-However, under most circumstances, the amount of protein, or muscle tissue, burned on a run is minimal.

 This means that if you’re in a well-fed state and running less than 90 minutes or so, running doesn’t burn a significant amount of muscle protein.